 What is the cost of a workforce with poor mental health to the UK economy?
-The 2017 Thriving at Work Report (Farmer and Stevenson) estimated that poor mental health costs UK businesses somewhere between £33 billion and £42 billion.
-That was £1300 per employee per year due to lost productivity, increased absence and higher staff churn.
-And the figures for 2019 are even higher.
+The 2017 Thriving at Work Report from (Farmer and Stevenson) estimated that poor mental health costs UK businesses somewhere between £33 billion and £42 billion.
+That was £1,300 per employee per year due to lost productivity, increased absence and higher staff churn.
+And the figures for 2019 were even higher.

 You might think that the largest cost comes from absenteeism or staff turnover.
 But the biggest cost to business comes from lost productivity – from the staff who are present at work but not in good mental health.

 Staff who should take time off but continue to work are presentees.
 Presentees desperately want to work hard.
 So, each day, no matter their physical or mental health, they drag themselves into work.
 Great, right?
 You’ve not lost a member of staff for the day.
 What a fantastic employee – it’s business as usual thanks to their dedication!

 But there’s a problem.
 And it’s obvious when you stop and think about it.

 Just how productive do you think a member of staff can be if they’re unwell?
 Can you really assume that a person with the flu will perform the same as when they are well?
 Definitely not.
 Maybe for a short time they will be able to keep on top of things, but it won’t be long before their work starts to slip.
 They might deny the issue, but as their manager, you’d be best insisting they recover and come back better in a few days.
 If you keep them at work, chances you’ll soon be dealing with a host of problems that they cannot help causing because they’re unable to focus.